-When I reached in Halifax on an hot August afternoon, I did not immediately fall in love with it.
-Fatigue and probably a certain lack of preparation were responsible (as well as an Airbnb whose photos only partially resembled reality).
-And yet, I really enjoyed my stay in the capital city of Nova Scotia.
+When I reached in Halifax on an hot August afternoon, I did not immediately fall in love with the city.
+Fatigue and probably a certain lack of preparation were to blame, as well as an Airbnb whose photos only partially resembled reality.
+And yet overall, I really enjoyed my stay in the capital city of Nova Scotia.

-Here are my favorites and a selection of things to see and places to visit in Halifax, in no particular order!
+Here is my selection of the best things to do in Halifax, in no particular order!

 Take a free walking tour of Halifax